buildtimetrend/python-lib/README.md

 `analyse.sh`

-to analyse the logfile and print out the results.
+to analyse the logfile with timestamps and print out the results.
+It will calculate the duration between the timestamps and add them to a file with the analysed data of previous builds.

 License
 -------